ISBN.nu logo

 Prebinding:

-9781439566206 | Reprint edition (Paw Prints, October 20, 2008), cover price $22.95 | also contains Moneyball: The Art of Winning an Unfair Game | About this edition: Publisher: New York : W.
+9781439566206 | Reprint edition (Paw Prints, October 20, 2008), cover price $22.95 | also contains Moneyball: The Art of Winning an Unfair Game

-A behind-the-scenes expos of the illicit activities of major league baseball players, told from the perspective of a MVP Award-winning athlete whose career was marked by steroid use, discusses how increasingly higher salaries enabled he and his fellow athletes to engage in increasingly destructive lifestyles of sex, partying, and performance-enhancing drugs.
+A behind-the-scenes exposé of the illicit activities of major league baseball players, told from the perspective of a MVP Award-winning athlete whose career was marked by steroid use, discusses how increasingly higher salaries enabled he and his fellow athletes to engage in increasingly destructive lifestyles of sex, partying, and performance-enhancing drugs.
 Reprint.
 100,000 first printing.

 Hardcover: